grumdrig/slog/guide.md

 Further examples:

-	export "enum Bunny Horse Dragon : Favorite animal to do battle with" var Favorite_opponent
+	export "select Bunny_rabbit Horse Dragon : Favorite animal to do battle with" var Favorite_opponent

 	export "range 0 to 100"